microslug/micro-api/README.md

 * slug
 * destinationURL

-The micro-api is a REST api and redirection service that stores and retrieves data from a database.
+The micro-api is a stateless REST api and redirection service that stores and retrieves data from a database.
 It is responsible for the following:
-* Accept a encoded URL string, generates a 6 character hash and return a shortened URL (slug).
+* Accept a encoded URL string, generates a 6 character hash and returns a shortened URL (slug).
-* Redirect slugs to destination URLs and updates the link expiry date.
+* Redirect slugs to destination URLs and resets the link expiry date.

-Micro-api is a stateless application and generates the slugs from a sequential integer stored in Redis.
+The api generates slugs from a sequential integer stored in Redis.
 The integer is hashed and bit shifted to appear random.
-It is then converted to a base62 number that becomes the slug.
+It is then converted to a base62 number.

 Usage